-The NSW Government, through the Office of the NSW Chief Scientist & Engineer (OCSE), offers grants to teams of university students attending science, technology, engineering and mathematics (STEM) research competitions held domestically or overseas.
+In 2021, the the Office of the NSW Chief Scientist & Engineer (OCSE) will again offers grant to teams of university students attending science, technology, engineering and mathematics (STEM) research competitions.

 For further information about the program or to register for updates, please contact: